 Reliant reserves the right to discontinue or change this program without notice.
 Reliant is not affiliated with Google, Honeywell Home or Emerson Sensi or the products and services they market.
 Google Nest and Rush Hour Rewards are trademarks of Google LLC.
 Honeywell Home is a trademark of Honeywell International Inc. Emerson and Sensi are trademarks of Emerson Electric Co.

 What is the Reliant Degrees of Difference with smart thermostats program?During periods of high electricity demand, a participating smart thermostat will automatically tweak temperatures no more than 4 degrees to balance energy savings and comfort.
 Degrees of Difference events can last up to 4 hours, but you can change the temperature on your thermostat at any time.

 How does the Degrees of Difference with smart thermostats program work?

-When electricity demand is anticipated to be high, your smart thermostat automatically adjusts a few degrees to decrease your AC runtime and conserve energy.
+During peak summer and winter months when electricity demand is anticipated to be high, your smart thermostat automatically adjusts a few degrees to decrease your AC runtime and conserve energy.
 This is known as a Degrees of Difference event.
 This small change is good for you, your wallet, and the local community.

 To participate, you must connect your eligible smart thermostat to Wi-Fi and sign up for the Degrees of Difference with smart thermostats program using the links above.
 Once you do, your smart thermostat and its app will let you know when a Degrees of Difference event starts.